craigatk/projektor/server/server-app/README.md

 # Server

-The backend server that parses the incoming JUnit XML files, persists them, then makes them available in an API to the UI.
+The backend server that parses the incoming JUnit XML files & code coverage reports, persists them, then makes them available in an API to the UI.

 ## Development